Biedrzychowice, Opole Voivodeship: 20th century

 Following the Second World War, from March to May 1945, Prudnik County was controlled by the Soviet military commandant's office.
 On 11 May 1945, it was passed on to the Polish administration.
-Autochthonous inhabitants of Biedrzychowice, who either spoke Silesian or knew Polish, were allowed to remain in the village.
+Autochthonous inhabitants of Biedrzychowice, who either knew Polish or spoke Silesian, were allowed to remain in the village.
 On 9 September 1945, Soviet soldiers shot two people in Biedrzychowice.
 When three members of the Polish Citizens' Militia arrived, they were fired upon by the Soviets.
 One Polish militiaman was wounded and then executed.
 Soviet reinforcements came, hunted down the fleeing post commander, beat him, and tried to seize the post's weapons.
 The violence lasted until next morning, when a joint Polish-Soviet commission arrived to investigate the incident.

 The village became a part of Silesian Voivodeship in 1945.
 It belongs to Opole Voivodeship since 1950.
 In the years 1945–1954, the village was the seat of Gmina Biedrzychowice in Prudnik County.
 From 1954 until 1973, it was the seat of a local gromada (the lowest tier of local government).
 It belonged to the post office in Głogówek.
 In 1998, Biedrzychowice joined the Opole Village Renewal Program.